 Gebhardt is a favorite chile powder of mine.

-Did you think that enchiladas is all you can make with this enchilada sauce recipe?
+Did you think that enchiladas is all you can make with this recipe?
 Think again.

 You will be able to make disappearing nachos.
 And that’s exactly what will happen when you make nachos with this sauce.

 Then there are tamales.
 If you have made my homemade tamales recipe, you know first hand how delicious homemade tamales can be.

 Now you have a delicious red enchilada sauce to put over them.
 Add a little cheddar cheese and pop them in the oven for a mouth watering meal.

 You can also use this enchilada sauce as the base for delicious chile beans and a sauce to go on top of burritos if you wish.
 We called that version our super burrito.

 This is definitely one versatile recipe don’t you think?

 You will see how easy it really is to make homemade enchilada sauce.
 This video takes you by the hand with step by step instructions.

 You won’t buy the canned stuff again.
 You will be creating an authentic tasting sauce you will want to make again and again.

 So I’ve made a modification to this recipe depending on how hot you like it.
 Originally I used 4 Tablespoons of chile powder and some people claimed it was way too hot (spicy) for them so I went back in and played with the recipe.